Placenta Accreta Program

 Explore This Treatment Program

-Placenta accreta is also referred to as “abnormally adherent placenta,” “morbidly adherent placenta” or “abnormally invasive placenta.”
-It occurs when the placenta does not develop properly, putting a mother at risk for serious complications during delivery.
-While placenta accreta is extremely rare (affecting just 1 in 2500 pregnancies), it requires treatment from experienced clinicians and coordination among multiple specialties to ensure the best possible outcome for both the mother and her baby.
+Placenta accreta spectrum occurs when the placenta overdevelops its connection to the maternal uterine wall, putting a mother at risk for serious complications during delivery.
+Placenta accreta spectrum requires treatment from experienced clinicians and coordination among multiple specialties to ensure the best possible outcome for both the mother and her baby.

-We do not know the specific cause of placenta accreta, but we do know that certain factors leave women at greater risk:
+While we do not know the specific cause of placenta accreta, we do know that certain factors leave women at greater risk:

 - Placenta previa (a placenta disorder in which the implanted placenta blocks the cervix)